MOT in Occupational Therapy

 Completion of the application requirements does not guarantee admission into the program.
-Admission will be based on a comparative evaluation of applicants' materials as they relate to academic achievement, writing skills, and interviewing.
+Admission will be based on a comparative evaluation of applicants' materials as they relate to such areas as academic achievement, writing skills, and interviewing.

-Upon being acceptance, students must submit documentation that they are in good health as evidenced by a physical examination, including specific immunizations, beginning the fall semester (See Health Requirements below).
+Upon being accepted, students must submit documentation including specific immunizations, beginning the fall semester (See Health Requirements below).

 In addition to the general policies described in the Academic Policies chapter, specific policies of this program are as follows.

 Unless applying for a part-time option, the program's academic work is designed to be completed within seven semesters of being admitted to the program.
 To ensure continuity of application of academic concepts and to meet accreditation standards, all fieldwork MUST be completed within 24 months following completion of academic preparation.
 The time limit for completion of the MOT program is dated from the date of first matriculation and ends at five years.